Rapptz/discord.py/docs/api.rst

 .. function:: on_member_update(before, after)

-    Called when a :class:`Member` updates their profile.
+    Called when a profile of :class:`Member` is updated.

     This is called when one or more of the following things change: